Severson-Group/docs.amdc.dev/source/accessories/dac/index.md

 ### Enabling the DAC Drivers

-Several configuration need to be made to enable the DAC driver.
-The first configuration occurs in the [sts_mux.h](Status-Mux.md) file.
+Several configurations need to be made to enable the DAC driver.
+The first configuration occurs in the [sts_mux.h](/firmware/arch/drivers/status-mux.md) file.
 The DAC IP core needs to be mapped to the desired Inverter Port for operation.
 By default the DAC IP core is connected to `STS_MUX_DEVICE1`.
 The desired port (`INVERTER_PORTn`) must be set to `STS_MUX_DEVICE1`.
 Lastly the direction of the Status lines A, B, and C must be configured as outputs.
-The `STS_MUX_X_DIR` macros must be set to `STS_MUX_OUTPUT` in the [sts_mux.h](Status-Mux.md) file, and the hardware must be configured as well.
+The `STS_MUX_X_DIR` macros must be set to `STS_MUX_OUTPUT` in the [sts_mux.h](/firmware/arch/drivers/status-mux.md) file, and the hardware must be configured as well.

 ### Configuring the DAC